On the physical consequences of a Weyl invariant theory of gravity: conformal general relativity

-In the present paper sometimes we shall call the actual constants like $\hbar$, $c=1$, $M_\text{pl}$, $v_0$, etc., as ``bare'' constants, in contrast to point-dependent ``constants'' which are obtained as a combination of a bare constant and some power of the Weyl gauge scalar.
-In the action (\ref{s-i-action}) we have included the point-dependent Planck mass and EW mass parameter, respectively: $M^2_\text{pl}(\vphi)=M^2_\text{pl}\,e^{\vphi}$, $v_0^2(\vphi)=v^2_0\,e^{\vphi}$, where the constants carry appropriate units while the gauge scalar $\vphi$ is dimensionless.
-These point-dependent ``constants'' arise naturally in spacetimes whose affine geometrical structure is governed by Weyl geometry or any other modification of Riemann geometry which allows the lengths of vectors -- these include the units of measure -- to vary from point to point in spacetime.
+Sometimes we shall call the actual (dimensionless and dimensionful) constants as ``bare constants'' in contrast to ``point-dependent constants'' which are obtained as the product of a bare constant with an appropriate power of the gauge scalar.
+The fields in the theory transform according to their conformal weight under the Weyl rescalings: